 The calendar on the front door is you can initial for up coming volunteer shifts so staff knows you are coming.

-Volunteer hours are every day from 4-7pm.
+Volunteer hours are Monday-Friday from 4-7pm.
 If there is a day where we will be closed, it will be indicated on the calendar.
 Sometimes we have unexpected emergencies, if this is the case, we try to post on our Facebook page as well as post a sign on the shelter's gate.

 If you are interested in helping with a specific event or activity, please contact us or let the staff member present know!
 As always, all ideas are welcome, so if you have an idea for an event or improvement for the shelter, let us know